 Straight thermowell has the same diameter for the entire insertion length.
 They are simple to fabricate and possess good rigidity and offers protection against corrosion and erosion.

 Stepped thermowell has stepped diameters; Normally at the tip, they have a smaller (typically 1/2″) diameter while a larger diameter (Typically 3/4″) at the top.
-Due to decreased thermal inertia at the process end, these thermowells respond more rapidly to temperature changes than their straight counterparts.
+Due to decreased thermal inertia at the process end, these thermowells allows smoother velocities and respond more rapidly to temperature changes than their straight counterparts.